jamie-allen/sdisruptor/presentation/preso/presentation.md

 Note that store barriers are flushed when a memory barrier is hit - best to model a problem so that barriers are hit at the boundary of the work unit.
 Change a variable last.
 Caches are STATIC Random Access Memory (bistable latching circuitry), does not need to be periodically refreshed like DYNAMIC RAM used in main memory (charged capacitors "leak" the charge denoting whether the bit is 0 or 1, so data "fades").
 DRAM is much simpler - one transister and a capacitor per bit versus 6 in SRAM, and thus much higher densities (hundreds of billions of transistors and capacitors  on a single memory chip).
 There's even non-volatile SRAM which maintains data even when power is lost.
 Note: Your fancy i7 processor has an 8MB on-die unified L3 cache that is inclusive, shared by all cores Some processors have rules for the caches, such strictly inclusive, where all data in L1 must also be in L2.
-Athlons are exclusive and can hold more data, which is great when L1 is comparable in size to L2, diminishes when L2 is many times larger.
+Athlon processors are exclusive and can hold more data, which is great when L1 is comparable in size to L2, diminishes when L2 is many times larger.
 Not universal, so you have to know your processors policy.
 One of the most expensive operations for a process is a cache read miss - when data is looked for in one of the caches and not found, so it must allocate space (evicting something else) and go to the next level to retrieve the data (note: write misses have no penalty because the data can be copied in background)
 The cache "hit rate" measures the effectiveness of your program/algorithm in using a cache